kapteyn-astro/kapteyn/SPHINX/tabarraytutorial.rst

 Introduction
 ------------

-Many applications send output of numbers to plain text (:term:`Ascii`) files in a rectangular form.
+Many applications send output of numbers to plain text (:term:`ASCII`) files in a rectangular form.
 I.e. they store human readable numbers in one ore more columns in one or more rows.
-In one of our example figures to illustrate the use of graticules we plotted coastline data from an Ascii file with coordinates in longitude and latitude in a :mod:`wcs` supported projection.
+In one of our example figures to illustrate the use of graticules we plotted coastline data from a text file with coordinates in longitude and latitude in a :mod:`wcs` supported projection.

 If you want to plot such data or you need data to do calculations, then you